Image: keeleymorris on Twitter

 What is carotenemia and is it dangerous for babies?

 Carotenemia is a medical term for a condition that causes the skin to turn orange-ish due to increased blood carotene levels.
 In the vast majority of cases seen, it is associated with large consumption of carotene in the diet; as in too many carrots or sweet potatoes.
-Parents who feed their infants a lot of orange fruits and vegetables may one day notice that their infant's palms, soles of the feet and even face have taken on an orange hue.
-On the one hand, this is great news as your little one is definately receiving all the Vitamin A she needs!
+Parents who feed their infants a lot of orange fruits and vegetables may one day notice that their infant’s palms, soles of the feet and even face have taken on an orange hue.
+On the one hand, this is great news as your little one is definitely receiving all the Vitamin A she needs!
 Natural Vitamin A, such as that which beta-carotene converts to, is harmless and is indeed very beneficial for promoting good vision and eye development as well as helping sustain healthy growth and development.

 Don’t be too alarmed and don’t worry that your baby may at risk of Vitamin A overdose.
 Vitamin A may be dangerous and even lethal when too much of it is taken in the form of a vitamin supplement.